 I recently discussed a topic that came up through a conversation with an intern I was helping - they were not familiar with the floppy disk icon as the metaphor for “Save”, and thought that it was a box of some sorts.
 As in - a box in which you put in stuff to “save it”.
 The next logical thing was for me to sit down and put together a list of things that I will fondly remember in the world of tech, that are likely to not be missed by the next generation as technology becomes much more convenient and frictionless.
 And given that we just rolled into 2020, what better way is there to start the year than to look at previously famous and ever-present tools and tech.

-I wish I wrote my Gear page when I was 12 - that would’ve been a fun comparison to make!
+I wish I wrote my Gear page (link no longer available) when I was 12 - that would’ve been a fun comparison to make!

 Some of my fondest memories were around Windows XP - the blue-green themed operating system that came built-in with some of the most exciting software an OS can be bundled with.
 Can you really forget Windows Media Player, the tour of Windows XP and FreeCell?